 I love pork tenderloin.
 It's gotten a bad rap in a lot of cases because when you cook it traditionally, it can often become dry.
 It's also not the most flavorful of cuts, especially if you get an inexpensive grocery store tenderloin, which is what a lot of us ate growing up.

-With sous vide though, it's perfect.
+With sous vide though, it's perfect and you are using the best way possible to cook it.
 Tenderloin is already such a tender cut and it's a very lean, so it just needs to be cooked long enough to heat it through and, if you want, pasteurize it.
 Sous vide ensures you can do that perfectly every single time at your ideal temperature, which is one of the reasons why I love it.
 Besides, it is super easy to put together and there's almost no prep you have to do.

 I use it as a showstopper for parties.
 I never even thought of it that way until I had some friends over when I wasn't feeling very good.